roblburris/personal-blog/New-Grad-Job-Search__03-17-2023.md

 * August 2022: First Offer!
 * August 2022 - November 2022: Interviews
 * November 2022: Offer signed with Palantir!

 One thing to note is that I started applying early.
-From what I remember, I read two important in July:
+From what I remember, I read two important things in July:
 * Meta was delaying giving return offer decisions to Summer 2022 interns
 * Google was going on a 2 week hiring freeze
+*
 To me, this was worrisome news so I started applying pretty quick.
 I figured best case I spend some time applying and interviewing only to get a return offer from Google like a normal year, worst case I get some offers and can compare to my return offer at Intuit.
 I leveraged the coderQuad 2023 New Grad Positions Github repo to find applications and began slowly applying to various companies.
 From there, I began getting Online Assessments (OAs) and started interviewing at the start of August.

 ## Interviews